YingfanWang/PaCMAP/README.md

 You can also use PaCMAP in R with the [reticulate package](https://rstudio.github.io/reticulate/).
 We provide a sample [R notebook](./demo/pacmap_Rnotebook_example.Rmd) that demonstrates how PaCMAP can be called in R for visualization.
+We also provide a [Seurat Intergation](https://github.com/williamsyy/gdc-frontend-framework) that allows seamless integration with
+[Seurat](https://github.com/satijalab/seurat) Objects for single cell genomics.

+### <a name='UsingPaCMAPinRust'></a>Using PaCMAP in Rust

+A [Rust implementation](https://github.com/beamform/pacmap-rs.git) of PaCMAP has recently be released by @hadronzoo.
+This implementation is Python free, meaning that it does not depend on a Python runtime or Python environment.
+Currently, it only supports small dataset (< 10000 samples).

 ## <a name='Benchmarks'></a>Benchmarks